 - Product or service's detailed description and specifications.

 - Price in subtotal without tax and quantity details.

 How To Create An Invoice in Google Sheets?

 In business, proof of transactions is one of the fundamental core of it.
 You are a self-employed, contractor, or freelance, and you set up a shop.
 You provide products and services for your customers, and you need to issue an invoice but yet do not have one?
 Even if you are a beginner or a tenure in the business industry, you will be surprised as there are many things you will need for an invoice.
-In this article, we narrow everything down for you and come up with these steps you can take in making or modifying your invoice.
+In this article, we narrow everything down for you and come up with these steps you can take in making or modifying your sales invoice.